One month down in 2025: How are your resolutions coming along? Check out how to get back on track here.

 You know us, we are big fans of collaboration, but every now and then, we stumble across a topic that totally derails a meeting.
 While on a call, we noticed that someone on the team is walking around with over 94 unread texts, 50+ Slack notifications and a whopping 67,722 unread emails.
 We’re not going to name names though but when I picked myself up from the floor, it sparked a serious debate on our team and we came to the conclusion that there are two kinds of people, those who thrive in notification calm, and those who live for notification chaos - which one are you?
 In the interest of honesty, I am a firm believer that a clear notification screen is the only way.
 I avidly unsubscribe from emails I don’t want to see, I mark messages as unread so I can get back to them if needs be but I like to start my day with a clean slate.
 Our own Emma is a bigger fan of a well managed to-do list in Dropbox Paper, and you can read all about that right here.
 While it might make some people’s skin crawl, that means she can let her notifications pile up.
 I’m not convinced, but it works for her!
 To augment this ever fluid list, she’s a big fan of the Paper roundup emails and Dash to keep her on track with the many docs doing the rounds at any one time.
 To quote Emma herself on this, “every so often I'll clear them, but I have yet to miss anything with my chaos”.
 I also like how Drew (the CEO of Dropbox) has an OPP folder, which translates to other people’s priorities (or problems!)) to help manage those email notifications and understand what needs action on his part.
 You don’t have to take my word for it, check it out here.
 So, we want to know - how do you manage your notifications?
 Clear them?
 Keep them?
 Outright ignore them?
 Tell us in the comments below!8KViews4likes4CommentsHow do I find the "ID" of my Dropbox Paper Doc?

-I am literally going insane, I have been searching for hours and hours and have tried talking to the Dropbox help bot, at this point I just feel like I'm on a reality TV show being pranked, I literally just want to find the "Paper Document ID" of my Paper Document so that I can do a bit of Python Please God help me840Views0likes1CommentIntegrating Dropbox Paper with Dropbox
+I am literally going insane, I have been searching for hours and hours and have tried talking to the Dropbox help bot, at this point I just feel like I'm on a reality TV show being pranked, I literally just want to find the "Paper Document ID" of my Paper Document so that I can do a bit of Python Please God help me880Views0likes1CommentHow have you used Dropbox lately?

 You might have seen our recent post about using Dropbox to help to get the most from your vacation (and we hope you use that information!) and we are delighted to share some more tips from our own teammate, Susan.
 In this ‘How we use Dropbox’ Susan discusses how she keeps track of her documents and photos from start to finish, from creating a Dropbox folder to store important documents, to sharing files so everyone knows the plan for the trip.
 Before my trip: Before I set out on holiday, I like to create a Dropbox folder for my trip.
 In it, I keep important documents like flight confirmations, hotel information, passports, and visas.
 That way, during my trip when things can tend to get chaotic or busy, I have a go-to folder where I can access all my travel-related paperwork.
 I also use Dropbox Paper to create itineraries that include daily schedules and lists of restaurant recommendations.
 I share these files on Dropbox with any friends/family that are coming on the trip with me.
 During the trip: Depending on the plan for the day, I will sometimes tag my friends or family members in the Paper doc itinerary and just double check we’re on the same page about the plan for the day.
 It’s easier to get that information sorted before we leave the hotel so I either do it the night before or the morning of so that we don’t have a moment of stopping in the middle of a busy street and being the tourists everyone hates.
 After the trip: And then, once I return from my trip, I like to create a subfolder and move all the photos I took while on vacation into that subfolder.
 Doing this helps me stay organized and save all my vacation memories in one place.
 It also makes it really easy to share those photos with the people from the trip - even if they don’t have a dropbox account.
 I love these tips - especially the ones to avoid being a hated tourist!
 We want to know so drop your tips in the comments and who knows, we could share your tips here too!
 Looking for further inspiration?
 See how Vicker organizes team files or how Emmet uses Dropbox to organize photos - especially useful if you have lots of pictures from your vacation.1.5KViews1like0CommentsDropbox Basic: work outside the box